BUDGET TRAVEL TIPS

 18. TRAVEL LIGHT

-Believe or believe not, in our house it’s Daddy that you have to keep an eye on in the ‘Travel Light’ department, he is a nightmare for shoes and belts.
+Believe or believe not, in our house it’s Daddy that you have to keep an eye on in the ‘Travel Light’ department.
+He is a nightmare for shoes and belts.
 Daddy will no doubt say that it’s me who takes everything but the kitchen sink, but I can guarantee you that there is a purpose for everything that is packed.
 If you are able to travel light with hand luggage only, do it.
 Taking hand luggage will save you money plus it will save you time at your destination.
-A little tip that we have learnt over the years is to buy our toiletries once we arrive at our destination.
-Alternatively maximise the 100ml flight allowance so that they last the duration of your trip.
+A little tip that we have learnt is to buy our toiletries once we arrive at our destination.
+Alternatively, maximise the 100ml flight allowance so that your toiletries last the duration of your trip.

 If you do have to check in bags, try to use one large bag for everyone.
 Make use of OrgPac Organisers, our new favourite travel accessory from LeanPac.
 Around The World In 18 Years is proud to be an ambassador of LeanPac, their adventure products are perfect for the efficient traveller.

 Budget carriers sometimes offer a reduced fee for checked in bags provided you purchase this at the time of booking.
 Be positive on your decision to either go with Hand or Checked luggage before you hit the BUY button.